 Right-of-use assets are initially measured at cost, which is the initial amount of lease liability adjusted for any lease payments made at or before the commencement date, plus any direct costs incurred less any lease incentives received.
 Right-of-use assets are subsequently amortized on a straight-line basis over the expected lease term.
 The lease term corresponds to the non-cancellable period of each contract, however, in most cases, the Group is reasonably certain of exercising renewal options and therefore lease terms are extended to terms as described below.
 When assessing the lease term, the Group considers all facts and circumstances that create an economic incentive for the Group to exercise the option to extend the lease, such as useful life of the asset located on the leased site, sites replacement statistics, sequence of technology change as well as costs to terminate or enter into lease contracts.
 Right-of-use assets are required to be tested for impairment in accordance with IAS 36 Impairment of Assets.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2021
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2022 (Amounts are in millions of Ukraine Hryvnias unless otherwise stated)

 The table below summarises the estimated terms, over which the right-of-use assets are amortized: